 Same Surname, Different First Names

-When you have authors with the exact same surname, but different first names, alphabetize based on their first names.
+When you have authors with the same surname, but different first names, alphabetize based on their first initial.

 Several Works by the Same Author

-It’s common to have several works cited by the same author, who may be an expert in his/her field.
+It’s common to have several works cited by the same author, who may be experts in their field.
 When that happens, place them in order by publication date, from oldest to newest.
 However, if the publication has the same author and date, you add a lowercase letter.

 Single Author vs. Multiple Authors